Wildlife of Togo

 The wildlife of Togo is composed of the flora and fauna of Togo, a country in West Africa.
-Despite its small size the country has a diversity of habitats; there are only remnants of the once more extensive rain forests in the south, there is Sudanian Savanna in the north-western part of the country and larger areas of Guinean forest-savanna mosaic in the centre and northeast.
+Despite its small size the country has a diversity of habitats; there are only remnants of the once more extensive rain forests in the south, there is Sudanian savanna in the north-western part of the country and larger areas of Guinean forest–savanna mosaic in the centre and north-east.
 The climate is tropical with distinct wet and dry seasons.
-There are estimated to be over 3000 species of vascular plant in the country, and 196 species of mammal and 676 species of bird have been recorded there.
+There are estimated to be over 3000 species of vascular plants in the country, and 196 species of mammals and 676 species of birds have been recorded there.

 Geography

 Togo is a small, elongated country in West Africa, located between Ghana to the west, Burkina Faso to the north, Benin to the east and an 80 km coastline on the Gulf of Guinea to the south.
-Most of the country is below 500 m, with mountain ridges running across the centre from the Togo Mountains in the southwest to upland areas in the northeast.
+Most of the country is below 500 m, with mountain ridges running across the centre from the Togo Mountains in the south-west to upland areas in the north-east.
 These mountains consist of plateaus separated by steep-sided valleys giving a rugged terrain.
 To the north lies the Oti Plateau.
-Drainage of the country is via the Oti River and Mono River which each flow in broad river valleys with flood plains.
+Drainage is via the Oti and Mono rivers which flow in broad valleys with flood plains.
 The coastal area has a network of sandbars, lakes and lagoons which separate the coastal plains from the sea.
-Togo lies in the Dahomey Gap, an area of savanna grassland that separates the Upper Guinean forests which lie to the west from the Lower Guinean forests which lie further east.
+Togo lies in the Dahomey Gap, an area of savannah grassland that separates the Upper Guinean forests which lie to the west from the Lower Guinean forests which lie further east.

 The climate is generally tropical with average temperatures ranging from 27 °C on the coast to about 30 °C in the northernmost regions, where there is a drier climate and grassy plains.
 To the south there are two seasons of rain, the first between April and July and the second between September and November, with an average rainfall of 1000 to 1400 mm.
 The climate is humid for seven months of the year, but the dry desert winds of the harmattan blow from November to March, bringing cooler weather.